Lilikh/ColourMemory-Card/README.md

 ## Project Overview
 - **Frontend**: A React application where players flip cards to match colors, track scores, and view game results.
 - **Backend**: A .NET Core API (`colourmemoryapi`) that manages game state, handles card flips, and stores game data.
-- **Deployment**: Intended for deployment on Fly.io, with options to use Vercel/Netlify for the frontend as a fallback.
+- **Deployment**:Fly.io use as a backend for deploy and Netlify use for frontend.
 ## Tools and Dependencies

 ### Frontend (`frontend` Directory)